•

 1. Title: The title should be brief, concise, and descriptive.
 It should not contain any literature references or compound numbers or non-standardized abbreviations.
 It should be centered, typed in Times New Roman 14 point and boldface.

 2. Authors and affiliations: Supply given names, middle initials, and family names for complete identification.
 They should be centered beneath the title and typed in Times New Roman 11-point, non-italic, and boldface.
 Use superscript lowercase letters to indicate different affiliations, which should be as detailed as possible and must include department, faculty/college, University, the city with zip code or P.O.
 Box and country.
-The primary affiliation for each author should be the institution where most of their work was done. if an author has subsequently moved, the current address may additionally be stated.
+The primary affiliation for each author should be the institution where most of their work was done.
+If an author has subsequently moved, the current address may additionally be stated.
 Addresses will not be updated after the publication of the article.

 3. Corresponding author: Should be indicated with an asterisk, and contact details (Tel., fax, and e-mail address) should be placed in a footnote.
 If available, the 16-digit ORCID of the corresponding author.